 - The shuttle is a small Badger Bus marked “UW Accessible Circulator Shuttle”.

-- All shuttles are wheelchair accessible.
+- All shuttles have a wheelchair lift.

 - Shuttle is intended to supplement campus bus and paratransit service for those with mobility issues, whether temporary or permanent.
 Service is available to UW employees, students, visitors, and affiliates.
 No pre-registration is required to use this service.